 Monitoring your Data Usage

-Another way to see how much data you have use is by checking with your cellphone carrier.
-Most is not all carriers have ways that you can view the amount of data that you used.
+Another way to see how much data you have used is by checking with your cell phone carrier.
+Most if not all carriers have ways that you can view the amount of data that you used.

 Option 1: App or Online*

-This is probably the best method for checking you data usage.
-For starters it will automatically rest when at the end of a cycle.
+This is probably the best method for checking your data usage.
+For starters, it will automatically rest when at the end of a cycle.
 You will also receive more options like disabling data on any device on your plan, the ability to automatically disable your data after a certain amount is used, and so much more.

 Option 2: Text or Call*